johan253/corporate-email-generator/README.md

-# test-repo
+# small-java-programs
- This is my first repo, dipping my toes in the water.
+ This is my first repo, where I will be putting (as the title says) my small Java program